hardik-vala/hardik-vala/_posts/2024-12-16-engineering-self-confidence.md

 ### Courage + Perseverance = Evidence -> Confidence

-To overcome the counter-inertia of low self-confidence when facing a new task, you need (1) a dose of courage to first take the risk, and then (2) a dose of perseverance to stick with it long enough to demonstrate performance.
+To overcome the counter-inertia of low self-confidence when facing a new task, you need (1) a dose of courage to first take the risk, and then (2) an IV of perseverance to stick with it long enough to demonstrate performance.

 #### Step 1: Courage

 Courage is the bridge between hesitation and action.
 It pushes you past the FUD that comes with stepping outside your comfort zone.
-Courage doesn’t mean you’re free of fear--it just means you act despite the fear.
+Courage doesn’t mean you’re free of fear---it just means you act despite the fear.

 The first time I learned how to swim, ride a bike, or speak in public, my confidence was shaky or non-existent, and I felt terrified.
 But I gathered just enough courage to take the leap.
 That initial spark of courage is what gets you moving.